 Restart your system and see if it has helped resolve your issue.

-TIP: 10AppsManager is our freeware that will allow you to easily uninstall and reinstall any of the default, built-in, preinstalled Windows Store apps in Windows 10.
+TIP: 10AppsManager is our freeware that will allow you to easily uninstall and reinstall any of the default, built-in, preinstalled Windows Store apps.

 Let us know if anything here helped you.